 Review the units, chapters and lessons in both student and teacher materials across the series.
+Review the course and series scope and sequence.

 Review NGSS progression documents and standards as needed.
 Use the following document:

 - Determine where phenomena and/or problems connect student sensemaking to one or more DCIs (Physical, Life, and Earth/Space Sciences). - Record the specific examples throughout the series that connect phenomena and/or problems to DCIs. - Record the specific examples throughout the series that use phenomena and/or problems to develop understanding of DCIs.